Forgetting is Everywhere: Additional results

 \paragraph{Effect of architecture.} Finally, \Cref{fig:cifar-forgetfulness} examines how model architecture influences forgetting on a high-dimensional classification task (CIFAR-10).
-We compare logistic regression, a multilayer perceptron (MLP), a convolutional neural network (CNN) and a ResNet.
+We compare logistic regression, a multilayer perceptron (MLP), a convolutional neural network (CNN), and a ResNet.
 CNNs and ResNets exhibit considerably higher forgetting than logistic regression and MLPs, yet they achieve better task performance.
 This indicates that the most effective deep learning models do not necessarily minimise forgetting; instead, they maintain a balance where moderate forgetting supports continued adaptation and improved generalisation.

-\paragraph{Summary.} Together, these results (\Cref{fig:regression-capacity}, \Cref{fig:regression-momentum}, and \Cref{fig:regression-batch_size}) show that forgetting is a pervasive property of deep learning systems, shaped by both the update dynamics and the learner's hyperparameters.
+\paragraph{Summary.} Together, these results (\Cref{fig:training_eff}, \Cref{fig:regression-capacity}, \Cref{fig:regression-momentum}, and \Cref{fig:regression-batch_size}) show that forgetting is a pervasive property of deep learning systems, shaped by both the update dynamics and the learner's hyperparameters.
+Consistent with \Cref{fig:training_efficiency_il_forgetting}, regimes with improved efficiency do not necessarily minimise forgetting.
 While high levels of forgetting can destabilise training, moderate levels appear beneficial: enabling adaptability while preserving some past information.
 The relationship between forgetting and learning efficiency is thus nuanced: \emph{efficient learning requires not the absence of forgetting but its regulation}.